RafiKueng/dropContactAngleMeasurement/docs/readme.md

 ----------
 * for each frame do:
   * if is keyframe (every 25th) or some fit parameter bad:
       * construct a picture with data drawn
-    * save it
+      * save picture
   * save data to table